Okay, life on a boat is pretty good. But these ten things make it even better.

 - Great mattress.
 If I don’t sleep well, nothing’s going to go well.
 Previous owners had put a custom Handcraft Mattress on our previous boat and it was wonderful.
 They aren’t cheap, but it’s a very worthwhile “luxury.”
 Actually, to me, a good night’s sleep is not a luxury but a necessity — sleep deprivation is the seed of many poor decisions and cranky people.
 We did things a little differently on our current boat — read how we sleep well.

 - Dinghy 2.0.
 Dinghy 1.0 was a roll-up with relatively small tubes and a 6 HP motor.
 No way would it plane and it was downright scary when we had to return to the boat through white caps.
 Dinghy 1.5 saw a new-to-us 8 HP motor.
 Better, but still no planing and then the motor started becoming unreliable.
 It limited where we hiked and snorkeled.
 When we finally bit the bullet and got Dinghy 2.0 — a new 10′ RIB with big tubes, new 15 HP outboard and a crane for the motor, the difference was amazing.
 We could go anywhere we wanted, we stayed a lot drier, it planed, we could carry a lot of gear, parts and provisions — basically, a huge improvement in our lives!
 (We did something similar on our current boat.)
-Oh yeah, another big upgrade on the dinghy was getting Adventure Marine Quick-Release Wheels (listed as Model 2100 Quick Release Launching Wheels) — they are large enough to actually work on beaches (small wheels don’t work on sand) and they are simple to flip up or down . . . both features had been sadly lacking in the wheels that Dinghy 1.0 came with.
+Oh yeah, another big upgrade on the dinghy was getting Adventure Marine Quick-Release Wheels (unfortunately, these are no longer made) — they are large enough to actually work on beaches (small wheels don’t work on sand) and they are simple to flip up or down . . . both features had been sadly lacking in the wheels that Dinghy 1.0 came with.
 Another item that is not cheap, but if you’re going to get wheels — they’re almost a necessity in the Sea of Cortez — get ones that are up to the task.